Join us as we explore the fascinating city of Budapest, Hungary

 Weather

 We loved everything about Budapest.
-The vibe and energy here are hard to describe; it captures the imagination and pulls you in.
+The vibe and energy here are hard to put into words; they capture the imagination and pull you in.
 A place we were sad to leave, even after five days.

 The castle district was a great place to stay.
 Our hotel was in the perfect spot.
-To be next to St Mathius and the Fishermans Bastion was exceptional.
+Being near the Church of Our Lady of Buda Castle and the Fisherman’s Bastion was exceptional.
 What a fantastic way to start and end each day.
-It was luck because we had Hilton points to use, which is why we chose it.
-The castle district has many great restaurants, gardens, churches, and monuments, all in a beautiful setting.
+It was a matter of luck because we had Hilton points to use, which is why we chose it.
+The castle district boasts numerous excellent restaurants, stunning gardens, historic churches, and impressive monuments, all set in a beautiful setting.
 The castle grounds are spectacular.
-It is easy to get off castle hill as the buses come often.
+It is easy to get off Castle Hill as the buses come often.

 Our private food tour with Nelli was a perfect way to start our visit.
-Not only did we get a wonderful introduction to Hungarian food and enjoy a local market, but she also educated us on Hungarian history.
+Not only did we receive an excellent introduction to Hungarian food and enjoy a visit to a local market, but she also educated us on Hungarian history.
 She offered many suggestions for restaurants, wine tasting, and visiting sites in Budapest.
-Check out her website Nellicious for more info.
+Check out her website, Nellicious, for more info.

-We booked in advance a Parliament tour.
-The tour was stunning inside and gave us valuable insight into Hungarian history.
-The lines were long to get a tour the day of, so it saved us time to buy before arriving in Budapest.
+We booked a Parliament tour in advance.
+The tour was stunning inside and provided us with valuable insights into Hungarian history.
+The lines were long to get a tour on the day of, so it saved us time to buy before arriving in Budapest.

 Loved, loved, loved the Great Hall Market on the Pest side.
 This is where the locals shop.
 Head downstairs for a less busy atmosphere.
 The produce on display is gorgeous.

 Take a dip in a Turkish Bath.
-We did Lukacs Baths because it came free with our Budapest City Card.
-The water in the Budapest baths is reputed to be medicinal.
-When we went, it was packed with locals as this is an important piece of their culture.
+We visited Lukacs Baths because it was included with our Budapest City Card.
+The water in the Budapest baths is reputed to have medicinal properties.
+When we went, it was packed with locals, as this is an integral part of their culture.

-The Roman City of Aquincum is not far outside Budapest and is easy to reach by public transportation.
-Incredible Roman Ruins on a vast archeological site.
-So beautifully done!
-We loved our visit.
+The Roman City of Aquincum is located just outside Budapest and is easily accessible by public transportation.
+It features incredible Roman Ruins on a vast archaeological site, so beautifully preserved.

 St Stephen’s Basilica, on the Pest side, is spectacular.
 Take the time to go to the top for gorgeous, expansive city views in all directions.

-We did not do a Danube River cruise though they are popular.
+We did not do a Danube River cruise; they are popular.
 It didn’t seem necessary, but there were many choices along the river.

 Walking along the Danube River on both the Pest and Buda sides.